 Pack your packs for New York City for your next long weekend.
-It offers top museums along with urban parks and even National Park Service sites.
-According to the National Parks TravelingMom and former NYC resident, the best way to see the city is by walking.
-Start with the Statue of Liberty see all the top sights as you walk uptown.
-Three days is plenty of time to catch a show, see some art and even grab a pastrami sandwich.
-By the end of your getaway, family will be riding the train, the NYC subway, like a local with her 3 day itinerary for New York City.
+It offers top museums, urban parks, even National Park Service sites.
+Three days is plenty of time to catch a show, see some art and grab a pastrami sandwich.
+By the end of your getaway, your family will be riding the NYC subway like a local with this 3 day itinerary for New York City.

 Top 10 Places to Get a Taste of New York City

 American Museum of Natural History and the Hayden Planetarium

 St. Patrick’s Cathedral

 3 Day Itinerary for New York City

 New York City offers families a lifetime of experiences.
 With just a few days to explore, make the most of your time with an itinerary infused with history, nature and the arts.
 Much of this itinerary will be done using NYC transit systems.
 Scroll down to the bottom of the post for details and tips for buying tickets and using an NYC MetroCard with kids.

 After arriving in NYC, explore the oldest part to catch some of the best views along with its rich history.
 Since the Statue of Liberty tops the list, start here and walk north.
 It’s a must for families with school-age kids.
 As you walk through the day, immigration and nation building are themes.

 TravelingMom Tip: Since all the destinations are close together, put on the walking shoes and grab a bottle of water to explore.
 An umbrella and a rain jacket are great additions to your backpack too.